codefit-consulting/codefit-consulting.github.io/_portfolio/project1.md

   thumbnail: assets/video/universal_search.png
 ---

-**As the number of offered products grows so too does the challenge of helping customers discover them.
+**As the number of products you offer grows so too does the challenge of helping customers discover them.
 In this project we developed a site-wide search system enabling SwimTrek's customers to quickly find their ideal trip and any other content relevant to their interests.**